city-of-saint-louis/gis-asset-manager-ui/README.md

-# **ArcGIS Asset Chooser Module**
+# **GIS GIS Asset Chooser Module**

 ## **Description**

-The ArcGIS Asset Chooser Module utilizes the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest) to create an interactive map that can be configured with various different graphic layers.
+The GIS Asset Chooser Module utilizes the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest) to create an interactive map that can be configured with various different graphic layers.

 Users can select assets contained within the graphic layers by mouse click.
 Developers can configure the module to fit a specific use case by passing property values to the module's two custom elements.
 (Asset Chooser Container and Asset Chooser Map Layer)

-The ArcGIS Asset Chooser Module is not a standalone application.
+The GIS Asset Chooser Module is not a standalone application.
 It is intended for use within a parent application and was built with flexibility in mind.

 When the asset selection requirements have been met by the user, the array of chosen assets ('chosenAssets') becomes available to the parent application through a custom event.